AlanRodrigoMendozaSosa/Quasiperiodic-Tiles/Demo/README.md

 In this folder we can find some subfolders with notebooks and the files required by them to run.
+In those notebooks several examples of what can be done with the programmed algorithms are presented.

-In these notebooks several examples of what can be done with the programmed algorithms are presented.
+### Order of lecture.
 A recommended order of lecture (based in how the code was developed) is:

 1.- Quasiperiodic_Lattice_GDM

 2.- Quasiperiodic_Stripe